-- Sequence Types str, unicode, list, tuple, bytearray, buffer, xrange (in The Python Library Reference) Strings, and the Unicode strings described in the next section, are examples of sequence types, and support the common operations supported by such types. - String Methods (in The Python Library Reference) Both strings and Unicode strings support a large number of methods for basic transformations and searching. - String Formatting (in The Python Library Reference) Information about string formatting with str.format() is described here. - String Formatting Operations (in The Python Library Reference) The old formatting operations invoked when strings and Unicode strings are the left operand of the % operator are described in more detail here.
+typesseq Strings are examples of sequence types, and support the common operations supported by such types.

+string-methods Strings support a large number of methods for basic transformations and searching.

+string-formatting Information about string formatting with str.format() is described here.

+old-string-formatting The old formatting operations invoked when strings and Unicode strings are the left operand of the % operator are described in more detail here.

-3.1.3 Unicode Strings
+3.1.3 About Unicode